MicrosoftDocs/azure-docs/articles/virtual-machines/disks-pools-deploy.md

     - Currently, you can only add premium SSDs in the portal.
 Ultra disks must be added with either the Azure PowerShell module or the Azure CLI.
     - For ultra disks, it must have a disk sector size of 512 bytes.
 - Must be a shared disk with a maxShares value of two or greater.
-- You must have granted RBAC permissions for the disk to your disk pool resource provider.
+- You must grant RBAC permissions to the resource provide of disk pool to manage the disk you plan to add .

 If your disk meets these requirements, you can add it to a disk pool by selecting **+Add disk** in the disk pool blade.